manan1404/SpeechToText/README.md

 - matplotlib
 - scikit-learn

-Refer to `requirements.txt` for exact versions.
+Refer to `requirements.txt` for exact versions of the libraries.